-- 7.6.2.10 If the SUT includes functionality that requires changes to the IO profile defined in Table 7-13 in order to meet the intent stated in 7.6.2.1, the changes shall be disclosed. - 7.6.2.11 During the SUT CONDITIONING TEST, the following data shall be collected at 1 minute intervals: - Number of IOs issued; - Average response time to complete an IO, RTA(60) (see 7.3.15), reported to a precision of 1mSec; - The size in bytes of each IO issued; - AVERAGE POWER, PAi(60) (see 0). - 7.6.2.12 The SUT CONDITIONING TEST shall be considered valid if all IOs issued in a test phase complete successfully.
+- 7.6.2.9 Each IO stream shall issue a sequence of IO requests satisfying the Sequential Write IO profile shown in Table 20 during the first phase of the SUT CONDITIONING TEST, and the Sequential Read IO profile shown in Table 20 during the second phase of the SUT CONDITIONING TEST. - 7.6.2.10 If the SUT includes functionality that requires changes to the IO profile defined in Table 20 in order to meet the intent stated in 7.6.2.1, the changes shall be disclosed. - 7.6.2.11 During the SUT CONDITIONING TEST, the following data shall be collected at 1 minute intervals: - Number of IOs issued: - Average response time to complete an IO, RTA(60) (see 7.3.15), reported to a precision of 1mSec; - The size in bytes of each IO issued; - AVERAGE POWER, PAi(60) (see 7.3.16). - 7.6.2.12 The SUT CONDITIONING TEST shall be considered valid if all IOs issued in a test phase complete successfully.

 - 7.6.3.1 The ACTIVE TEST shall begin immediately following the SUT CONDITIONING TEST. - 7.6.3.2 Each test phase shall launch a number of independent IO streams equal to the number of drives present in the SUT.
-All drives in the SUT shall be capable of processing IO requests at the start of a test phase. - 7.6.3.3 Each IO stream shall issue its IO requests synchronously, with each subsequent IO request issued immediately following the completion of its predecessor.
+All drives in the SUT shall be capable of processing IO requests at the start of a test phase.

+7.6.3.3 Each IO stream shall issue its IO requests synchronously, with each subsequent IO request issued immediately following the completion of its predecessor.
 All IO operations transfer data, either reading or writing.
 The IO stream does not include any idle or "think time."